-Login to your library account by selecting My Record.
-Type in your name as it appears on the front of your risd ID and the 14-digit barcode number on the back of your ID.
+Login to your library account by selecting My Account.
+Type in your first name and the 14-digit barcode number on the back of your ID.

 Use the reading history to keep track of what you read when; use the export feature to email, print or download (txt file) your reading list.

 Brown's catalog also has this feature - follow the same steps to start your Checkout History in Brown Library's MyJosiah (for RISD login, use the right side of the form)